AlehandroL/AlehandroL/README.md

-- 👋 Hi, I’m @AlehandroL, I have a bachelor degree in economics and
+- 👋 Hi, I’m @AlehandroL, I'm a self-taught developer and I have a bachelor degree in economics
-- 👀 I’m interested in becoming a software developer.
+- 👀 I’m interested in backend development positions.
-- 🌱 I’m currently learning Python, GitHub and SQL.
+- 🌱 I’m currently working in my applications portfolio.

 <!---
 AlehandroL/AlehandroL is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.